 When determined only one parent is fit for physical and/or legal custody, that parent has sole custody of the child.
 The other parent has no right to make decisions for the child or to provide a home for the child.
 If parents have shared custody rights, they are considered to have joint physical and/or legal custody of their children.
 While dealing with custody matters, Oklahoma parents should always consider what is the least stressful arrangement on the child(ren); and what arrangement will be in the best interest of the child(ren); enabling them to grow and develop as any other child(ren) living with both parents.
 For more information call our Tulsa child custody attorneys.

-If you are experiencing child custody issues, whether they are part of a divorce or not, the Tulsa Child Custody Attorneys at Tulsa Divorce Attorneys and Associates can help.
+If you are experiencing child custody issues, the Attorneys at Tulsa Divorce Attorneys and Associates can help.
 We offer our clients a Free Family law and divorce consultation.
 Call 521-302-0303

 - Dividing Debts in Tulsa Divorce